bleh75/FirefoxReality/README.md

 *Fetch Git submodules.*

-You may need to set up [two-factor authentication](https://blog.github.com/2013-09-03-two-factor-authentication/#how-does-it-work-for-command-line-git) for the command line.
+You may need to set up the [two-factor authentication](https://blog.github.com/2013-09-03-two-factor-authentication/#how-does-it-work-for-command-line-git) for the command line.

 ```bash
 git submodule update --init --recursive